uber/mockolo/README.md

 ## License

-Mockolo is available under the Apache license.
+Mockolo is licensed under Apache License 2.0.
 See [LICENSE](LICENSE.txt) for more information.

 ## Report any issues